 This post contains affiliate links from which I may make a commission.
 Find out more here.
 All opinions are my own.

-- 11 awesome things to do in St Andrews,
+• Awesome things to do in St Andrews,

-- Where to stay in St Andrews,
+• Where to stay in St Andrews,

-- And my favourite restaurants and bars in St Andrews.
+• And my favourite restaurants and bars in St Andrews.

-11 Things to do in St Andrews
+Things to do in St Andrews

 St Andrews Cathedral

-The ruins of what was once one of Scotland’s largest medieval cathedrals lie at the edge of the town centre by the sea.
+The ruins of St Andrews Cathedral are almost more impressive because so much is left to your imagination.
+The ruins of what was once one of Scotland’s largest medieval cathedrals lie at the edge of the town centre, overlooking the sea.

-Walking among the remaining arches, walls and towers it is hard to imagine how it was even possible to build such a massive structure over 800 years ago.
+Walking among the remaining arches, walls and towers, it is hard to imagine how it was even possible to build such a massive structure over 800 years ago.

 St Rule’s Tower